anko/whatxml/readme.markdown

 ### Templating

-You can also pass functions to the setters.
-Those functions are called with whatever arguments `toString` was called with, so you can choose their values based on data:
+To generate content based on data, you can also pass a function to any setter call.
+When `toString` is called on a tag, the functions passed before are called with those arguments.

 ```ls
 link = whatxml \a href : (.href)